nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC5 - Edit a person**
+**Use case: UC5 - Edit a client**

 **MSS**

-1. User requests to <u>list all persons (UC1)</u> or <u>find persons (UC2)</u>.
+1. User requests to <u>list all clients (UC1)</u> or <u>find clients (UC2)</u>.
-2. InsureIQ shows a list of persons.
+2. InsureIQ shows a list of clients.
-3. User requests to edit a specific person in the list.
+3. User requests to edit a specific client in the list.
-4. InsureIQ shows a confirmation message that the person was edited.
+4. InsureIQ shows a confirmation message that the client was edited.

     Use case ends.